projectara/greybus-spec/source/bridged_phy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus PWM instance deactivate operation notifies the PWM controller that a previously-activated instance is no longer in use and can be deactivated.
+The Greybus PWM instance deactivate operation notifies the PWM controller that a previously activated instance is no longer in use and can be deactivated.

 Greybus PWM Deactivate Request